Welcome to our little (English language) page all about Fethiyespor…

 Fethiyespor’s official club colours are Lacivert-Beyaz (Dark Blue & White).
-Last season and the season before, if you went to a match, the team seemed to be playing in all manner of colours that bore little or no resemblance to lacivert-beyaz (guess this is football…).
+In previous seasons, if you went to a match, the team seemed to be playing in all manner of colours that bore little or no resemblance to lacivert-beyaz (guess this is football…).

 Fethiyespor on social media

 Fethiyespor have an official Facebook page and they’re on Twitter, too.
 They’ve been on other social media outlets with varying degrees of ‘activity’ but there’s been a commitment since the 2015-16 season to more Instagram activity.
 As big Instagram users, we were tentatively excited about this news – and, if they’re starting as they mean to go on, the official Fethiyespor Instagram account is in full swing with regular photos going on there.
 The photos are also sent to Twitter and Facebook.
 Who needs language barriers when you’ve got photos, eh?

 They’re a good bunch, the supporters of Fethiyespor – and, like we said above, the club has also got a decent number of non-Turkish supporters, too.
 We all enjoy and suffer matches on a regular basis.
 Well, if every match was all happy and rosy, we wouldn’t be in the league we’re in, would we…

 This is the Fethiyespor Supporters’ Association.
 These are your supporters of all ages and backgrounds – and they do various campaigns to drum up support and funds for the club.
 Fethiyespor is very much a community effort and this bunch try to encourage that.